peeveen/gitlab-symbol-server-proxy/README.md

 When debugging, Visual Studio will now start asking this webservice for PDBs that it cannot find locally.

-When a request arrives (e.g. for `Foo.Bar.pdb`):
+These requests will contain a name (e.g. `Foo.Bar.pdb`) and a hex-string "hash" that serves as a sort-of version identifier.

 1. The webservice will search within the package registries of all projects in all top-level GitLab groups for packages that match the name `Foo.Bar`.
 2. From these, it will look for any files in that package that have a `.snupkg` extension.
 3. Then it will download these `.snupkg` files and extract any PDB files.
-These will be cached locally.
+These will be cached locally to improve future performance.
+4. An internal GUID is read from each PDB, and used to create a "hash" string.
-4. If the internal GUID of any of those PDBs matches the "hash" part of the request, then that PDB is streamed back to Visual Studio.
+5. If any of these match the "hash" part of the request, then the matching PDB is streamed back to Visual Studio.

 ## Build